Skip to main content

 On Intelligent Octopus Go off-peak electricity: roughly £192 a year for home charging at 8.0p/kWh

-That example ignores the higher day rate, charging losses, public charging and your actual miles per kWh.
+That example ignores the higher day rate, standing charges, charging losses, public charging and your actual miles per kWh.
 It is enough to show why home EV charging can change the tariff decision, but your own usage pattern matters more than the headline overnight number.

 If you have a compatible car or charger and charge at home regularly, Intelligent Octopus Go is usually the stronger starting point because of the longer fixed cheap window and smart scheduling.
 If you want a simpler tariff, cannot connect your hardware or prefer to control the timer yourself, Go is easier to understand and still gives a useful overnight window.

-Get your £50 credit
+Get £50 credit with Octopus